nxxvaa/Tito-The-Promotional-Robot/README.md

 > Innovation is meant to be shared — not stolen.

 Tito is a mobile promotional robot designed for events, exhibitions, and interactive product showcases.
 Originally created by me, the design was unfortunately used without permission by a commercial entity.
 As a response, I’m making **Tito fully open-source** so anyone can build, modify, and deploy it freely.
+(Please Note that I made this while I was graduating so excuse the mess :) )

 ---